Illustrasjonsbilde

 • Join a research school: UiT is associated with several research schools that cover a wide range of disciplines and institutions.
 Research schools offer workshops, seminars, courses and mobility opportunities.
 Joining a research school will also expand your network beyond your supervisory group.
 Please note that some research schools require your supervisor to be a member for you to become a member as a PhD candidate.

 • Secondments: to intern outside of academia (industry, public or private sector) is a golden opportunity to gain work experience as well as getting to know potential future employers and expanding your network.
-Click on "secondments" under the left tab "vocational skills" for more information.
+Click on "secondments" under the left tab "employability" for more information.

 • Stay abroad: Staying abroad during your PhD is a fantastic opportunity to build your network, boost your competance and improve your CV.
 Explore mobility opportunity at UiT here (in Norwegian).